Samson en Gert: Concept and characters

 Samson is a sweet naive Bearded Collie who can speak but consistently mispronounces certain words and cannot get names right.
 His best friend is his owner Gert.
 Samson is in love with Bobientje, another Bearded Collie, and Gert is in love with Marlène.
 Bobientje and Marlène are both unseen characters, but are mentioned in almost every episode.

-Samson and Gert live together in a big house at 101 Main Street, where a lot of funny and chaotic situations take place.
-Their original (clumsy) neighbour, Joop Mengelmoes, broke the doorbell at the house when they first met, in the very first episode.
-Every visitor now enters the house with the catchphrase "Ik moest kloppen, want de bel doet het niet" ("I had to knock because the doorbell is broken") - one of many catchphrases in the programme.
+The show features many running jokes.
+For example, their neighbour, Joop Mengelmoes, broke their doorbell in the very first episode; following this every visitor now enters the house with the catchphrase "Ik moest kloppen, want de bel doet het niet" ("I had to knock because the doorbell is broken").

 The village mayor, Modest, seems more interested in model aircraft than in his work as mayor.
 He always makes the same speech: "To those who are present: congratulations!
 To those who are absent: congratulations as well!".
 He is assisted by his playful and hyperactive secretary Eugène Van Leemhuyzen.
 The minister's delegate regularly pays a visit to the town, but his visits always occur at the worst possible time.

 The local grocery store is run by Octaaf De Bolle and his overbearing mother Jeannine.
 Octaaf is extremely conceited and vain, but in reality he is nothing but a bungler.
 He is the president of the local gymnastics club and he thinks of himself as an athlete.
 He also has a teenage daughter, Miranda.
 His mother Jeannine is the proud president of the local crafts club.
 Just like her son, Jeannine is not afraid to brag.